-\121-122.
+121-122.
 SELECTED TOPICS IN MATHEMATICS.
 Throughout the year.
 Credit three hours a term.
-Prerequisites, plane geometry and intermediate algebra.
+Prerequisites, Plane Geometry and Intermediate Algebra.
 First term prerequisite to the second.
 M W F 10, T Th S 9.
-Mr. --.

-Intended for students who do not plan to take many courses in mathematics, but who nevertheless wish to become acquainted with the principal ideas of modern mathematics.
+This course is intended for students who do not plan to take many courses in mathematics, but who nevertheless wish to become acquainted with the principal ideas of modern mathematics.
 The object will be to make clear the fundamental aims, methods, and results of a number of subjects, rather than to develop the technique of any one subject.
-Although this course is not designed to satisfy prerequisites for courses in analytic geometry and calculus, a student who has passed it with a sufficiently high grade may be admitted to such courses.
-Will not serve the purpose of a review course to improve faulty preparation in elementary mathematics.
+Although this course is not designed to satisfy pre-requisites for courses in Analytic Geometry and Calculus, a student who has passed it with a sufficiently high grade may be admitted to such courses.
+The course will not serve the purpose of a review course to improve faulty preparation in elementary mathematics.

-\133.
-PLANE TRIGONOMETRY.
+- 133. PLANE TRIGONOMETRY.
 Either term.
-Credit three hours except for students offering trigonometry for entrance.
-Prerequisites, plane geometry and intermediate algebra.
-M W F 2, T Th S 9.

-151. MATHEMATICS FOR THE SOCIAL SCIENCES.
+Credit three hours except for students offering Trigonometry for entrance.
+Prerequisites, Plane Geometry and Intermediate Algebra.
+M W F 2, T Th S 9. - 151.
+MATHEMATICS FOR THE SOCIAL SCIENCES.
 Fall term.
 Credit four hours.
-Prerequisite, intermediate algebra.
+Prerequisite, Intermediate Algebra.
 M W F 11 and an hour to be arranged.
-Mr. BLOCK.
+Mr. POLLARD.